Academic Members | International Centre for e-Innovation and Workplace Learning

 Anne Crowley's research investigates if students can develop the key employability skills desired by employers through the use of business simulations in the teaching of strategic management.

-Bernie Tobin is investigating her role as Deputy Principal in investigating community of practices as she focuses on diverse aspects of teaching and learning.
-Video is being used to support the research.
+Bernie Tobin is investigating her role as Deputy Principal in investigating a community of practice as she focuses on diverse aspects of teaching and learning.
+Video is being used to support the research process.

 Laura Sloyan is designing and developing an online course on digital literacy for post-primary teachers.

-Paul Mahon is researching experience nurse perception of new graduate nurse practice readiness.
+Paul Mahon is researching experienced nurse perception of new graduate nurse practice readiness.
 His research will also involve the production of educational videos.